ELEVATE-Project/self-creation-portal/README.md

 # SelfCreationPortal

-The SelfCreationPortal is a Angular-based project generated with Angular Framework and Angular Material This project using multiple angular build libraries like  lib-observation, lib-observation-with-rubrics, lib-program, lib-project, lib-survey and lib-shared-modules.
-The SelfCreationPortal is a versatile building block that enables users to independently create, update, and review resources (i.e., projects, observations, observation with rubric and survey) and programs.
+The SelfCreationPortal is a Angular-based project generated with Angular Framework and Angular Material The SelfCreationPortal is a versatile building block that enables users to independently create, update, and review resources (i.e., projects, observations, observation with rubric and survey) and programs.

 ## Contents